-ALL DEVELOPMENT MUST CONTINUE TO MAINTAIN compliance with all applicable codes and regulations, including, but not limited to, the Building Code of New York State which shall supersede where conflicts exist with the MU District.
+ALL DEVELOPMENT MUST CONTINUE TO MAINTAIN compliance with all applicable codes and regulations, including, but not limited to, the Building Code of New York State which shall supersede where conflicts exist with the MU Districts.
 These regulations shall supersede where conflicts exist with the remaining chapters of the Code of the Town of Eden .

+§ 225-12A(4)

-§ 225-12A(4) APPLICABILITY, REVIEW, APPROVAL AND PERMIT PROCESS
+APPLICABILITY, REVIEW, APPROVAL AND PERMIT PROCESS

-THE MU DISTRICT REGULATIONS SHALL APPLY, IN WHOLE OR IN RELEVANT PART to all applications commenced from the date of adoption by the Town of Eden Board of Trustees.
+THE MU DISTRICTS REGULATIONS SHALL APPLY, IN WHOLE OR IN RELEVANT PART to all applications commenced from the date of adoption by the Town of Eden Board of Trustees.

-- (a) These regulations shall apply to all proposed actions within the MU District which include one or more of the following activities: - [1] New building construction; - [2] Installation of new curb cuts on any public street; - [3] An increase of the gross building square footage of the lesser of 30 percent or 500 square feet; - [4] A change or addition of façade materials and/or design greater than 200 square feet (only §225-12F and §225-12G shall be applicable); - [5] Installation of new signage (only §225-12H shall be applicable); - [6] Any expansion, substantial modification or substantial reconstruction of parking lot or driveway footprint (only §225-12E shall be applicable); - [7] Changes to parking, loading and service arrangements or access management such as entry/exit, cross access, or circulation (only §225-12B and §225-12D shall be applicable); - [8] Installation of landscaping features (only §225-12E shall be applicable); - [9] Installation of above-grade utilities (only §225-12C(4) shall be applicable); and - (b) Existing single-family & two-family structures within the MU District are not required to adhere to these Design Standards. - (c) Operation of a home occupation within the MU district (see §225-12A(6)) shall conform to § 112-11A(2)(b). - (d) The review and approval of applications under these Design Standards shall conform to § 112-23.
+- (a) These regulations shall apply to all proposed actions within Mixed Use District 1 and Mixed Use District 2, which include one or more of the following activities: - [1] New building construction; - [2] Installation of new curb cuts on any public street; - [3] An increase of the gross building square footage of the lesser of 30 percent or 500 square feet; - [4] A change or addition of façade materials and/or design greater than 200 square feet (only §225-12F and §225-12G shall be applicable); - [5] Installation of new signage (only §225-12H shall be applicable); - [6] Any expansion, substantial modification or substantial reconstruction of parking lot or driveway footprint (only §225-12E shall be applicable); - [7] Changes to parking, loading and service arrangements or access management such as entry/exit, cross access, or circulation (only §225-12B and §225-12D shall be applicable); - [8] Installation of landscaping features (only §225-12E shall be applicable); - [9] Installation of above-grade utilities (only §225-12C(4) shall be applicable); and - (b) Existing single-family & two-family structures within the MU Districts are not required to adhere to these Design Standards. - (c) Operation of a home occupation within the MU districts (see §225-12A(6)) shall conform to § 225-4 and any other applicable regulations. - (d) The review and approval of applications under these Design Standards shall conform to § 225-30.